phamthuhaa/group4/README.md

 <br>
 -Gender :It’s interesting to explore whether gender plays a role in a customer leaving the bank.
 <br>
--Age :This is certainly relevant, since older customers are less likely to leave their bank than younger ones.Tenure—refers to the number of years that the customer has been a client of the bank.
-Normally, older clients are more loyal and less likely to leave a bank.
+-Age :This is certainly relevant, since older customers are less likely to leave their bank than younger ones.
 <br>
 -Tenure :Refers to the number of years that the customer has been a client of the bank.
 Normally, older clients are more loyal and less likely to leave a bank.
 <br>